epicallan/js-to-ts/README.md

 run `js-to-ts ` to convert files in current dir

-run `js-to-ts -delete` to delete all js files in current dir
+run `js-to-ts -d` to delete all js files in current dir

-run `js-to-ts -delete --dir <relativePath>` to delete all js files in relative dir
+run `js-to-ts -d --dir <relativePath>` to delete all js files in relative dir